 By 2027, the campus will move to an all-electric vehicle fleet, which will garner its power from our electric charging stations—which will garner their power from our solar roofs.

 Built in the desert of New Mexico, our Santa Fe campus has always been conservation-minded regarding water use.
-When the Peterson Student Center, Weigle Hall, and Winiarski Halls were built, they were created with rain and snow catchment systems leading into underground cisterns which have a collective storage capacity of 23,000 gallons of water.
-From here, pumps pull water back up into highly efficient drip irrigation systems that feed the desert xeriscaping around Fishpond Hill, between the Fine Arts Building and Levan Hall, between the Fine Arts Building and Peterson Hall, and around the Winiarski buildings.
+When the Pritzker Student Center, Weigle Hall, and Winiarski Halls were built, they were created with rain and snow catchment systems leading into underground cisterns which have a collective storage capacity of 23,000 gallons of water.
+From here, pumps pull water back up into highly efficient drip irrigation systems that feed the desert xeriscaping around Fishpond Hill, between the Fine Arts Building and Levan Hall, between the Fine Arts Building and Pritzker Student Center, and around the Winiarski buildings.

-Looking ahead, the renovation of Peterson Hall will add new water harvesting opportunities that will significantly expand our water and snow catchment capacity and the reach of our permaculture practices.
+Looking ahead, the renovation of Pritzker Student Center will add new water harvesting opportunities that will significantly expand our water and snow catchment capacity and the reach of our permaculture practices.
 Goals also include water catchment and reuse for Lowers, the Student Activity Center, and Meem Library.